SwagataJ/chess/README.md

 ## License

-Blogya is distributed under the MIT license.
+Chess is distributed under the MIT license.